cymylau/IPCloudUtils/README.md

 # IPCloudUtils

 **IPCloudUtils** is a PowerShell module designed to simplify tasks related to IP address validation, cloud provider identification, and HTTP/HTTPS connectivity testing.
-Whether you're managing cloud networks, troubleshooting connectivity, or validating public IPs, this module provides the tools you need.
+Whether you're managing cloud networks, troubleshooting connectivity, or validating public IPs, this module provides the tools you may need, this is currently experimental.

+Tested with PowerShell Core 7.4.0

 ---